Marcelle-Samir/Firmware_Over_The_Air/README.md

 # Firmware Over The Air

-This project's purpose is to flash a new firmware over the air for automotive industry, we used:
+This project's purpose is to flash a new firmware over the air for automotive industry, \
+List of components we used:
->RaspberryPi 3B+ and SdCard
+>RaspberryPi 3B+ and 16 GB SdCard \
->3.5 Inch Raspberry Pi screen
+>3.5 Inch Raspberry Pi screen \
 >STMF103 microcontroller

 Till now we are using the full image of raspbian-buster for our Raspberry Pi